-(3-3-0).
-Social dimensions of crime as a form of deviant behavior; nature and extent of crime; past and present theories; the role of the police and the courts; group and community-oriented programs, with evaluation of prevention, control, and treatment programs.
+(3-3-0) Current theories and empirical research pertaining to crime and criminal behavior and its causes, methods of prevention, systems of punishment, and rehabilitation.
+Includes social dimensions of crime as a form of deviant behavior; nature and extent of crime; past and present theories; the role of the police and the courts; group and community-oriented programs, with evaluation of prevention, control, and treatment programs.